Dynamical Hartree-Fock-Bogoliubov Approximation of Interacting Bosons: Introduction

-Another interesting question that one could study is the range of $\beta$ associated to the interaction potential $v_N$.
-In three dimensional space, the analysis of the effective dynamics becomes more difficult as $\beta$ approaches 1.
-Physically, for $0<\beta<\frac{1}{3}$, we are in the regime of weakly interacting dense gas.
-But once $\frac{1}{3}\leq \beta \leq 1$, we enter the self-interacting regime or sometimes called the strongly-interacting diluted gas regime.
-Let us remark that in three dimensional space the case $\beta=1$ is the endpoint case in the heuristic energy analysis.
-More precisely, when $\beta=1$ both kinetic and interaction potential energy scale in a similar manner in $N$ which suggests a more refined analysis is needed since heuristically we cannot treat the interactions as a mere perturbation of the non-interaction case, or, at the very least, not a small perturbation.
+Physically speaking, for $\beta \in (0, \tfrac{1}{3})$, we are in the situation where $a_N\ll \rho^{-\frac{1}{3}}\ll r_N$ ($\rho^{-\frac{1}{3}}$ is called the mean inter-particle distance), which model a weakly interacting dense gas.
+But, once $\beta \in [\frac{1}{3}, 1)$, we enter the self-interacting regime or sometimes called the weakly interacting diluted gas regime, that is, $a_N\ll r_N\ll\rho^{-\frac{1}{3}}$.
+A way to see that \eqref{Linear-Schrodinger} models a weakly interacting gas when $\beta \in (0, 1)$ is by moving to the microscopic coordinates, i.e. $(t, x)\mapsto (\tau, q):=(N^{2\beta}t, N^{\beta}x)$.
+Thence, we see that the particle system is weakly coupled with the coupling constant being proportional to $N^{\beta-1}$.
+Let us remark that in three dimensional space the case $\beta=1$ is the endpoint case in the heuristic scaling analysis.
+In fact, when $\beta=1$ the system can model a dilute gas with rare but strong collisions, which suggests a more refined analysis is needed since, heuristically, we can no longer treat the interactions as a mere perturbation of the non-interaction case, or, at the very least, not a small perturbation.